A: By the time family members ask this question, the drinker has usually developed a severe alcohol use disorder.

-In other words, they continue to drink in spite of obvious problems caused by their drinking.
-Personal, social and perhaps legal problems that would cause any reasonable person to conclude that their drinking habits should be curtailed or eliminated, do not seem to have much effect on those who are alcohol dependent, at least not in the long run.
+In other words, they have gotten to the point that they continue to drink in spite of obvious problems caused by their drinking.
+Personal, social and perhaps legal problems that would cause any reasonable person to conclude that their drinking habits should be curtailed or eliminated, do not seem to have much effect on those who are alcoholics, at least not in the long run.

 When visitors to the Alcoholism site at About.com ask the above questions about the drinker in their lives, via email or on the Alcoholism / Substance Abuse Forum , the answer they usually receive is, "Unfortunately, there is not much anyone can do, until they admit they have a problem."